Association Management Committee

 Member

-Leigh is a member of the Worimi tribal group from Port Stephens who speak the Gattang language.
-Since becoming involved in the NSW AECG, Leigh has realised the importance of education not only Aboriginal people but non-Aboriginal people as well.
+Leigh is a member of the Worimi Nation from Port Stephens who speak the Gathang language.
+Since becoming involved in the NSW AECG 28 years ago, Leigh has realised the importance of education not only Aboriginal people but non-Aboriginal people as well.

-“Since being involved with Aboriginal Education, I have made it my business to educate the wider community in my area.
+“Since being involved within Aboriginal Education for over 38 years, I have made it my business to educate the wider community in my area.
 Aboriginal Education is everybody’s business: let’s make a difference to give children a better start to life”.

 Leigh became a Life Member of the NSW AECG in 2015.